 The second way is helpful for both Spotify paid and free users.
 It is generally known that Spotify encode its music with DRM protection.
 Spotify Free users must tolerate adverts in between tracks, listen to Spotify in Shuffle-only Mode and are confined to five tracks skips per hour.
 The most frustrating thing is that they can’t play Spotify music offline.
 So the DRM lock must be removed first if Free users want to download and save Spotify music on external SD card.

-NoteBurner Spotify Music Converter is the best Spotify Music Downloader to download music or playlist from Spotify and convert them to MP3, AAC, FLAC or WAV with 100% original quality.
+NoteBurner Spotify Music Converter is the best Spotify Music Downloader to download music or playlist from Spotify and convert them to MP3, AAC, FLAC, AIFF, or WAV with 100% original quality.
 The following is a detailed tutorial about how to Store Spotify music to SD card.
 Please download this useful tool on your computer first before getting started.

 Launch Spotify Music Converter for Windows.
-Click "+" button, then you will see a pop-up window which indicates you to copy and paste the playlist link from Spotify.
+Click "+" button, then you will see a pop-up window that indicates you to copy and paste the playlist link from Spotify.
 You can copy and paste the link on the URL window and click "Parse".
 Then you can click "OK" to finish adding tracks.

 When finish customization, click "Convert" button to start downloading.
 After downloading, you can get offline Spotify music, and save them on your SD card.